kaba2/react-mobx-signals/README.md

 Sometimes there is a need to temporarily _disable_ a connection.
 This is supported by signal and slots libraries directly; it does not require disconnecting the connection.
 Each connection can be given a _priority_, which decides the calling order when the signal is emitted.

 Aggregation is a useful technique with signals and slots.
 Each slot in a connection can _return_ a value.
 An _aggregator_ object attaches to a signal, and observes, combines, and perhaps stores the connection-values, which it can then return as the result of the signal emittance process.
 The aggregate return type can differ from the slot return type.
 The aggregator can also stop the emitting process based on its observed values.
 For example, a signal could be asking each object behind a slot to perform a given task.
 Once an object agrees to carry out that task, the emitting process is stopped.

+Signals and slots allows objects of arbitrary type communicate with each other at well-defined instants.

 ### Implementation